onlyVishesh/Learning-Git/Steps_to_Start.md

 ## Work on repo you made locally

-    Step 1 - open the directory using cd command
+    Step 1 - open the dir using cd command
     Step 2 - make it a git repo using git init command Step 3 - ls -a to see .git file
     Step 3 - now use same commands used in topic "Work on repo already exist" till 1st